sami-chaaban/alphascreen/README.md

 # alphascreen

 Use this package to generate fastas for a set of interaction partners to run Alphafold predictions.
+The output of ```--parse``` is a bash script that allows you to run Alphafold on all the generated fasta files.
+This depends on the syntax for submitting jobs on your system, which will likely require you to edit *jobsetup.py* accordingly.

 ## Installation<a name="installation"></a>